autofac/Documentation/docs/faq/per-request-scope.rst

     | +------------------------------------------------+ |
     +----------------------------------------------------+

-The request scope is tagged with a constant value ``Autofac.Core.Lifetime.MatchingScopeLifetimeTags.AutofacWebRequest``, which equates to the string ``AutofacWebRequest``.
+The request scope is tagged with a constant value ``Autofac.Core.Lifetime.MatchingScopeLifetimeTags.RequestLifetimeScopeTag``, which equates to the string ``AutofacWebRequest``.
 If the request lifetime scope isn't found, you'll get a ``DependencyResolutionException`` that tells you the request lifetime scope isn't found.

 There are tips on troubleshooting this exception below in the :ref:`troubleshooting` section.